Giant nuthatch: Conservation and threats

 The species has been described as "not rare" in Myanmar, but records have declined since 1950, which may indicate a declining range.
 The giant nuthatch is rare in China, with declining populations, but fairly established in Yunnan.
 Massive logging has been banned from most forests, but logging for pine resin and firewood remains a major cause of the destruction of old trees.
-In Thailand, it is uncommon and especially localized.
+In Thailand, it is uncommon and local.
 It is found in this country below 1,800 m, where most of its habitat is subject to destruction for cultivation and for firewood, the pines being mainly targeted.
 The giant nuthatch has been seen in live animal markets before, but poaching is likely a marginal threat.
 On the other hand, the four years of drought that Yunnan experienced before 2013 are likely to have reduced the reproductive success of the species.

 There are 800–2,000 mature individuals in Yunnan, which accounts for the majority of records, with only 6–50 mature individuals in the largest subpopulation.
 The global population comprises 1,500–3,800 individuals in total, of which 1,000–2,499 individuals are mature.
 The species was considered in 2012 as "vulnerable" by the International Union for the Conservation of Nature, but it appeared that its numbers were even lower than previously estimated, and in 2013, the giant nuthatch was considered "endangered".
 In addition, populations are probably declining and becoming increasingly fragmented.
 A 2009 study tried to predict the impact that climate change could have on the distribution of several species of nuthatches in Asia by modeling two scenarios; the giant nuthatch could see its distribution decreased from 18.0 to 24.0% by the years 2040 to 2069.

 The species is present in many protected areas in China and Thailand, and a public awareness program was set up in Yunnan in 2007.
 BirdLife International proposes further study of the exact distribution of the giant nuthatch, its numbers, and its habitat in order to better protect the species.
 The protection of the latter is particularly important, and it is necessary to establish protected areas among healthy pine stands and control their exploitation.